pavank2/ClarkAutomationProject/README.md

 - log4j component has been added to generate logs wherever required.
 - Extent Spark reporting has been incorporated.
 Reports are generated at the end of each execution (Details below).
 - The Suite consists of 1 Feature File, 6 Scenarios and 32 Step Definitions and executes in < 1 min.
-  However, "sleep" method has been added strategically to slow down execution deliberately for demo purposes.

 Prerequistes
 -------------